sondrentveito/PortfolioProjects/README.md

 [CLV Analysis](https://github.com/sondrentveito/PortfolioProjects/blob/2abcd570006a37238fbad300398eb8816c74377b/Excel/CLV%20Analysis.xlsx
 )

-For this assessment I conducted a CLV, PLV, and profitability analyses to determine the best pricing strategy for specific segments and subsegments of a given firm, and made relevant managerial recommendations based on the output of the data analysis and interpretations.
+For this assessment, I conducted CLV, PLV, and profitability analyses to determine the best pricing strategy for specific segments and subsegments of a given firm and made relevant managerial recommendations based on the output of the data analysis and interpretations.

 [Conjoint Analysis](https://github.com/sondrentveito/PortfolioProjects/blob/d643e9c52b765085c3e3d8df34f2a0500be892ae/Excel/Conjoint%20%2B%20Regression%20Analysis.xlsx)

-For this project I conducted a conjoint and regression analysis to determine the best product profile for a given firm to maximise market share and profitability, and made relevant managerial recommendations.
+For this project, I conducted a conjoint and regression analysis to determine the best product profile for a given firm to maximise market share and profitability and made relevant managerial recommendations.